The Kermit Project |

 Cincinnati machines are connected to PCs via serial port with a null modem cable (explain) (search).
 The CNC program is written on the PC, downloaded to the machine, and then possibly modified by the machine operator and uploaded back to the PC.
 Kermit software is used for this process in all machines manufactured since 1987, as you can see in this 2001 handout from Cincinnati Inc. YOU SHOULD READ THIS HANDOUT, and then read the rest of this page for corrections and supplementary information.

 The Cincinnati handout discusses both MS-DOS Kermit and Kermit 95, and states that MS-DOS Kermit can be used on Windows 95 and NT.
 THIS IS NOT NECESSARILY TRUE.
-MS-DOS Kermit is not designed for, and is not supported on, 32-bit versions of Microsoft Windows such as Windows 95, 98, ME, NT, 2000, XP, Vista, or Windows 7 (details).
-If you are using MS-DOS Kermit on 32-bit Windows and have problems with it, you'll need to switch to Kermit 95, which is native, recommended, and supported on 32-bit Windows.
+MS-DOS Kermit is not designed for, and is not supported on, 32-bit or 64-bit versions of Microsoft Windows such as Windows 95, 98, ME, NT, 2000, XP, Vista, or Windows 7-8-9-10-etc (details).
+If you are using MS-DOS Kermit on 32-bit Windows and have problems with it, you'll need to switch to Kermit 95, which is native, recommended, and supported on Windows 95 and later.
 This is especially true for Windows XP or later, where MS-DOS Kermit is increasingly unlikely to work at all.
-CLICK HERE to download a full-featured trial version of Kermit 95.

 This page discusses common problems using Kermit 95 with Cincinnati machines.
 An unusual aspect of the Kermit/press connection is that Kermit is normally in server mode, so it can be controlled by a Kermit client on the press brake; some consequences of this fact are covered below.